bestephe/loom/README.md

 # Crail-Spark-Terasort

-Crail-spark-terasort is a modified version of the original Terasort program from https://github.com/ehiggs/spark-terasort.
+Crail-spark-terasort is a modified version of the original TeraSort program from https://github.com/ehiggs/spark-terasort.
 The original program generates, sorts, and validates 100 bytes (10b + 90b) key-value records as described by http://sortbenchmark.org/.

-This version is optimized to work with the crail file system (https://github.com/zrlio/crail), and does only sorting (and other controller experimentes, see -n option in the next section).
+This version is optimized to work with the crail file system (http://crail.incubator.apache.org/), and does only sorting (and other controller experiments, see -n option in the next section).

 **News:**
+  * February 19th, 2018: Code is updated to use Aapche Crail (Incubating)
   * October 6th, 2017: Dependency to `crail-saprk-io` is updated and the pom artifact is renamed from `crail-terasort` to `crail-spark-terasort`.
 Spark version is bumped from `2.1` to `2.2` (however, there is no API change between these two).
   * October 4th, 2017: The `crail-terasort` repository is renamed to `crail-sprak-terasort`.